bamboo3250/Mahjong-Analyzer/README.md

-# RiichiMahjongMaster
+# Mahjong Analyzer
-This Riichi Mahjong analyzer tool helps players find the optimal tile to discard for different purposes and calculate the final score.
+Mahjong Analyzer helps players find the optimal tile to discard for different purposes and calculate the final score.

 The features are:
 1. Discard tile for efficiency